REBELinBLUE/kube-guide/2-resources.md

 ### Role / ClusterRole

-*Roles* are bound to a *Namespace*, where as *ClusterRoles* are cluster wide, they specify which resources can be accessed and what actions (verbs) can be performed.
+*Roles* are scoped to a *Namespace*, where as *ClusterRoles* are cluster wide, they specify which resources can be accessed and what actions (verbs) can be performed.

 ### RoleBinding / ClusterRoleBinding